dimikara/NYSE-Data-Analysis/README.md

 ## Introduction

 In this project I analyze real life data from the New York Stock Exchange.
-The data set used is a subset of a large data set provided by Kaggle that contains historical financial data from S&P 500 companies.

 The goal is to perform an analysis and create visual tools to communicate the results in informative ways.

 ## <b>Data set</b><br>

+The data set used is a subset of a large data set provided by [Kaggle](https://www.kaggle.com/datasets/dgawlik/nyse) that contains historical financial data from S&P 500 companies.

-The data set is a clean data set that derived from the Fundamentals.csv and Securities.csv files provided by [Kaggle](https://www.kaggle.com/datasets/dgawlik/nyse).
-The Fundamentals file provides the fundamental financial data gathered from SEC 10K annual filings from 448 companies listed on the S&P 500 index.
-The Securities file provided the industry or sector information the companies are categorized under on the S&P 500 index.
+The used data set is a clean data set that derived from the _fundamentals.csv_ and _securities.csv_ files provided by Kaggle.
+The _fundamentals_ file provided the fundamental financial data gathered from SEC 10K annual filings from 448 companies listed on the S&P 500 index.
+The _securities_ file provided the industry or sector information the companies are categorized under on the S&P 500 index.

 Although in real-life scenarios, data sets often need to be cleaned and processed before analysis can proceed, this project gives us the opportunity to see what a clean data set should look like.